MuhammadMuradKhan/UTM-THESIS/SNWM-tool/Workflow model/readme.md

 ###### Mining comments

 The fourth phase is responsible for collecting the comments related to the collected posts.
 First, a complete list of posts is retrieved from the database.
 Then, for each post, comments are mined from the social network website.
-Finally, collected comments are stored inside the MySQL database.
+Comments are represented as messages posted by unique user ID.
+Both message and the user ID are stored insite the MySQL database.
 MySQL admin panel can be used by the user for viewing gathered comments.

 ###### Mining likes